-The list is filtered on the fly and includes only diagrams with names containing the character, string, or keyword specified.
+The list is filtered in real time and includes only diagrams with names containing the specified character, string, or keyword.

 The following images show the diagram list filtered for diagrams with names that contain the letter m (left) and the string my (right):

 To remove specified settings in the Find Diagrams pane, follow these steps:

 - Click the Basic tab, uncheck the Cover parts of the active map extent, Contains selected features or objects in the active map, and Exclude the subnetwork system diagrams check boxes, and click Apply.

 - Click the SQL tab, click Clear Expression, and click Apply.

 You can complete several tasks using the Find Diagrams pane.